A whole blood assay to assess individual patient responses to novel antiviral therapeutics.

 The current gold standard, the Quantitative Viral Outgrowth Assay (QVOA) is expensive, labor intensive, highly variable, takes several weeks to complete and requires large volumes of blood.

-Jericho Sciences is developing a clinically relevant, diagnostic assay for personalized clinical management of “curative” therapeutic strategies for HIV-1 infection.
-Our Patented technology assesses patient-specific responses across comparative conditions using multiparametric measures from the full peripheral blood immunologic compartment.
+Jericho Sciences has developed a clinically relevant, diagnostic assay for personalized clinical management of “curative” therapeutic strategies for HIV-1 infection.
+Our patented technology assesses patient-specific responses across comparative conditions using multiparametric measures from the full peripheral blood immunologic compartment.
 Most other assays exclude cells other than CD4 T cells.
-Jericho’s assay more accurately reflects the natural environment of CD4 T cells.
+Jericho’s assay more accurately reflects the natural environment of CD4 T cells, the primary target cells of HIV infection.

 How the J-Test Works